MohammadAkbari/MohammadAkbari.github.io/design.md

 ### Adapter
 > The Adapter pattern enables much of your code to maintain first-party references to interfaces under your direct control, although in reality using a third-party library.
 (StopwatchAdapter)
+>
+> By implementing an adapter for Log4Net, you need not reference it in every assembly.

 ### Decorator
 > The Decorator pattern can be applied whenever some of a class’s functionality needs to be removed but it is too tightly coupled with the intent of the class to stand alone.
 (Lazy decorators)